contactpunit/contactpunit.github.io/content/articles/callables.md

 # Decorators

-Simple defned decorators are callables which accept a callable (could be function, class, method, object) and returns back a callable.
+Simple defined decorators are callables which accept a callable (could be function, class, method, object) and returns back a callable.
 In mot cases decorators dont modify the original callable which is passed to decorator, rather add functionality, before and after the function.

 Taking an example: